albertchanged/Portfolio/README.md

 ## Creator

-Made with love by Albert Chang, 2018.
+Updated with love by Albert Chang, 2020.

 Connect with me!
 [LinkedIn](https://www.linkedin.com/in/albertchanged)